The Xbox Live Creators Program enabled all game developers (not just professional game publishers) to publish games to Xbox One consoles.

 Intake and Definition

 To kick the project off, the program manager shared the project's documentation and set up a couple kick off meetings with the appropriate stakeholders.
-Reading through the project specs and requirements and gathering information from the various stakeholders then provided me with enough information to dive in and start defining what success for this project would look like.
+Reading through the project requirements and gathering information from the various stakeholders then provided me with enough information to dive in and start defining what success for this project would look like.

 Publish and sell games on Xbox One consoles and get free Xbox Live functionality and exposure.